CityModellingLab/cml-site/content/blog/post3-jupyter/index.md

 ---
 ### Required
-title: A post rendered from a Jupyter notebook (.ipynb)
+title: "A post rendered from a Jupyter notebook (.ipynb)"
 date: 2025-05-02
-authors: # names must match names in content/authors for correct linkage
+authors:
 - Beatrice Taylor
 - Claude Lynch
-summary: The summary that will show up in the preview card
+summary: "The summary that will show up in the preview card"
 draft: false
 featured: true